 A change manager oversees and coordinates all aspects of the change management process.
 They manage all stages of the process, from initiation to post-implementation.
-The duties of a change manager vary depending on the scope and nature of the changes they are implementing.
-Apart from being responsible for the successful implementation of changes, a change manager also considers the organization’s culture and values.
+The duties of a change manager vary depending on the scope and nature of the changes they implement.
+Apart from implementing changes, a change manager also considers the organization’s culture and values.

-If you are looking to hire a change manager for your organization to manage changes effectively, you must understand the role of a change manager first.
-In this blog post, we will discuss the role of a change manager and what responsibilities they have to ensure successful change management.
+If you are looking to hire a change manager, first understand the role of a change manager.
+This article discusses the change manager position and their responsibilities to ensure successful change management.

 What Does a Change Manager Do?